multitaskdnn-mobisys2020/NeuralWeightVirtualization/README.md

 total DNN execution time: 4443.045 ms
 ```

 Next, the no in-memory execution is performed by the following Python script (i.e., *baseline_execute.py*) that executes 30 random DNNs and measures the DNN switching and execution time.
-The result show that the total DNN switching time and execution time for the 30 DNN execution are 1801.726 ms and 4559.881 ms, respectively.
+The result show that the total DNN switching time and execution time of the 30 DNN execution are 1801.726 ms and 4559.881 ms, respectively.
 ```sh
 python baseline_execute.py
 [Executing] cifar10